slaviqueue/random-c-programs/README.md

 A set of random c programs that I write to practice my c skills.

+(actually some directories don't contain programs, but an implementation of a function with a bunch of tests, but I don want to rename the repo)

 ## Building and running programs

-To build and run a program, use the `./scripts/run.sh`.
+To build and run a program (a directory with a main.c file inside), use the `./scripts/run.sh`.

 ```
 $ ./scripts/run.sh ./programs/htoi